 For the Swipii app to work for local businesses, we need to be able to identify the business’ individual card payments, and for this, we need the individual MID that we mentioned earlier.

 As the payment facilitators above like iZettle and SumUp group merchants under one “master MID” (Source: StoreKit), this allows them to streamline their processes.
-However, at the moment only Mastercard and Amex can identify individual businesses that use a shared MID at this time.
+However, at the moment only Mastercard can identify individual businesses that use a shared MID at this time.
 The team at Visa are currently working on solutions that would enable them to do this too, although this is not expected in the next 6 months or so.
 We will be doing everything we can to get Swipii to work with all of these providers as soon as we’re able.

 Got any questions about whether your card machines will work with a Swipii loyalty program?